Skip to content

 Supported Controllers:

-- Switch 2: Wired controller
+- NS2: Wired controller

 The Pro Micro uses an ATmega32U4 AVR8 CPU and is functionally the same as the Arduino Leonardo and Teensy 2.0.
 This was added to our lineup because it was the cheapest microcontroller of this type in volume.
 Thus it became the work horse for many people with multiple Switches.